 Monoclonal Antibody Medications

 About Monoclonal Antibodies: Monoclonal antibodies are derived from cells that are identical (cloned from a single cell and then replicated).
 They are produced from animal tissue, most commonly laboratory mice.
 Humanized monoclonal antibodies are antibodies from non-human species whose protein sequences have been modified to increase their similarity to antibodies produced naturally in humans.
-Monoclonal antibodies are an important type of medication, as they can be specifically targeted to perform a particular action, which is desirable when trying to impact a complex structure like the immune system.
-The name of all monoclonal antibodies ends with “mab,” including natalizumab (Tysabri), which is already approved for MS. Several other monoclonal antibodies have shown promise in MS, and these are reviewed in this section.
+Monoclonal antibodies are an important type of medication, as they can be specifically targeted to perform a particular action, which is desirable when trying to impact a structure as complex as the immune system.
+The name of all monoclonal antibodies ends with “mab,” including natalizumab (Tysabri) and alemtuzumab (Lemtrada), which are already approved for MS. Several other monoclonal antibodies have shown promise in MS, and these are reviewed in this section.

 - Rituxan® (rituximab)

 Other Therapeutic Strategies